 Being a “hunter” is a term often used in the world of recruitment, and isn’t as sinister as you may think.
-In the simplest terms, an agency’s job is to find the perfect candidate to fit the vacant role - see, not so scary!
+In the simplest terms, a recruitment agency’s job is to find the perfect candidate to fit the vacant role - see, not so scary!

-Here are a few reasons why you should look to outsource your talent acquisition team...
+Here are a three reasons why you should look to outsource your talent acquisition team...

 Being a recruiter is having to be sales and marketing combined, with over 73% of 18-34 year-olds finding their latest job through social media.